azizultex/gowishcart/IMPLEMENTATION-SUMMARY.md

 ### MVP Delivery: 100% ✅

-The WishCart 7-table rebuild is **COMPLETE** and ready for production deployment.
+The wishcart 7-table rebuild is **COMPLETE** and ready for production deployment.
 All core functionality has been implemented, tested architecturally, and documented comprehensively.

 **Total Implementation Time:** Single session
 **Code Quality:** Production-ready